-At the moment, the cryptocurrency market is largely retail in nature, which means that the majority of the investment which funds and fuels it is carried out by individual people rather than organisations such as banks or investment funds.
-However, with organisations now working on ways to ensure that any potential cryptocurrency investments they make are as safe as possible, it’s likely that there’ll be a breakthrough, and from there we could start to see large-scale investments in specific cryptocurrencies and the technologies behind them.
+At the moment, the cryptocurrency market is largely retail in nature, which means that the majority of the investment which funds and fuels it is carried out by individual people rather than organizations such as banks or investment funds.
+However, with organizations now working on ways to ensure that any potential cryptocurrency investments they make are as safe as possible, it’s likely that there’ll be a breakthrough, and from there we could start to see large-scale investments in specific cryptocurrencies and the technologies behind them.
 For those who plan to trade cryptocurrency, it’s important to remember that there may well be some market movements on the horizon in the coming years.

 What Our Guides Can Offer

-Cryptocurrency is clearly an exciting and innovative way to do everything from boost communities to work towards a world in which finance and payments are decentralised and safer.
+Cryptocurrency is clearly an exciting and innovative way to do everything from boost communities to work towards a world in which finance and payments are decentralized and safer.
 However, there’s so much more to cryptocurrency than this, and it’s a vast and diverse world with all sorts of different tendencies and modes of operation.
 As a result, we’ve developed lots of cryptocurrency information designed to help you learn all about how to get started in the cryptocurrency universe, and how to make your way from novice to successful trader.
-Our crypto guide can tell you, for example, the best ways to analyse crypto charts filled with historic market data that may be useful for making decisions about future trades.
+Our crypto guide can tell you, for example, the best ways to analyze crypto charts filled with historic market data that may be useful for making decisions about future trades.

 - Our guides offer information on chart analysis